We're a deep-tech company doing hard science and solving difficult problems on both the technical and science side.

 We're trying to work with huge datasets to create human-understandable solutions to very complex problems, and are pushing the boundaries of ML and AI as a result.
 The number of proteins in our search space is larger than the number of elementary particles in the known universe - searching that vast array of possibilities requires cutting-edge tech and a lot of out-of-the-box thinking!

-We're also trying to remove human bias and guess-work from the scientific process.
-So much of the manual lab work we do relies on intuition and hunches built up through years of training and practice in the lab.
+We're also trying to remove human bias and guesswork from the scientific process, as much of the manual lab work we do relies on intuition and hunches built up through years of training and practice in the lab.
 We're looking to interrogate that knowledge, validate it, and embed it into automated systems so that every process can make the most of the years of experience of our team, as well as the rigour and repeatability of automation.